Joseph-Luper-Tsenum/Polynomial-Feature-Transform-learning-for-Type-2-Diabetes-Risk-Factor-Discovery-from-the-UKBiobank/README.md

-### Polynomial Feature Transform learning for Type 2 Diabetes Risk Factor Discovery by integrating omics and non-omics (OnO) data from the UKBiobank
+### Polynomial Feature Transform learning for Type 2 Diabetes Risk Factor Discovery by integrating genetic and non-genetic data from the UKBiobank

 Health disparities